remjey/HabitSailor/README.md

 Most importantly and in approximate order:

 * Use something like last cron date to compute state of tasks according to date constraints
+* Add more data in the detailed view of tasks
 * React gracefully when connection drops (already done to some extent)
 * Automatic refresh, interval to be decided (when app returns active after long time?
 1 hour period?)
 * A useful cover